-Today, extended wild cave expeditions (by reservation) are also offered, taking visitors far beyond the walking tour areas of the cave, to climb, crawl and slither through deep recesses of mud, underground lakes, ravines decorated overhead with sparkling, crystalline formations on 2 and 4-hour adventure spelunking trips.
+Fast forward to the 21st century, and extended wild cave expeditions (by reservation) are also offered, taking visitors far beyond the walking tour areas of the cave, to climb, crawl and slither through deep recesses of mud, underground lakes, ravines decorated overhead with sparkling, crystalline formations on 2 and 4-hour adventure spelunking trips.
 The Mammoth Cave Expedition, available for ages 8 and up is a perfect family activity and great introduction to the sport of caving or spelunking.
 The Middle Earth Expedition, a full-on immersive tour for those with an adventurous bent is available for ages 16 and up.
 And if you want an obvious sign that earthquakes aren’t a big deal in Calaveras.
-Just look up at the ceiling in California Cavern or Moaning and Mercer Caverns for that matter.
-Those fragile calcite formations have decorated the caves for aeons.
-Any significant shaking and they’d be gone.
+Just look up at the ceiling in California Cavern or any of Calaveras’ cave systems.
+Those fragile calcite formations have decorated the caves for eons.
+Any significant shaking, and they’d be gone.
 Case closed.

 You can make reservations for California Cavern’s caving expeditions by calling 866-762-2837 or 209-736-2708 or by emailing firstname.lastname@example.org.
 No reservations are necessary for walk tours.